 We are in a very early state of our community set up.
-Long-term residents at the moment are Torsten, John and also Anton, Lisa and Frida (a young family with a 4 year old girl).
+Long-term residents at the moment are Torsten and John.
 The Idea and focus is to create a circle of people with certain different abilities and passions, all united by the same vision of life.
 This vision will be based on the benefit from each other on various levels.

 Meanwhile there is a various number of personal ongoing processes.
 To us it is very good to discover our natural rhythms and pace in time for example.
 On a daily base and also over the entire year.
 In return we got more relaxation and a healthier relationship to time management and time and age in general.

 An ongoing project is to bring the native Irish nature back in place as much as possible.
 To do so we are focus on specific areas, gathering and planting native plants from the area.
 In the same time we are doing researches and learning more about specific plants, potential food and medicine.